Your sex life, your way

 Treat Underlying Conditions

-First and foremost, talking to a healthcare professional and diagnosing underlying conditions may be your shortest path to normal orgasmic function.
+Talking to a healthcare provider and diagnosing underlying conditions may be your shortest path to normal orgasmic function.
 Treating the underlying condition may also treat delayed orgasm.

 Switch Medications

 Medications like selective serotonin reuptake inhibitors may affect your sexual desire and more.
-Switching to another medication can help you move on from the side effects and get back to previous sexual functioning.
+Switching to a different medication or lowering your dosage can help you move on from the side effects and get back to previous sexual functioning.

 Psychological Treatment

-For psychological issues related to delayed ejaculation, treatment methods such as cognitive behavioral therapy are great for changing negative notions about sex and re-learning sex ed.
+For psychological issues related to delayed ejaculation, treatment methods including cognitive behavioral therapy are great for changing negative notions about sex and building self-esteem.

-Masturbation habits can be retrained, sexual fantasies can be realigned and performance anxiety can be addressed with mindfulness and breathing techniques to put you more at ease during intercourse.
+Masturbation habits can be retrained, and performance anxiety can be addressed with mindfulness and breathing techniques to put you more at ease during intercourse.

 If you and a partner both need help, online therapy for couples and interaction exercises to examine relations between partners can also help with managing delayed ejaculation.

-Testosterone promotes sex drive, sperm production and fertility, so if your supplies are low, you may want to explore testosterone replacement therapy or an alternative to address the sexual side effects.
+Conditions like low testosterone or an underactive thyroid can impact sexual performance, including the ability to reach orgasm and ejaculate.
+Testosterone promotes sex drive, sperm production, and fertility, so if your supplies are low, you may want to explore testosterone replacement therapy or an alternative to address the sexual side effects.

-Low testosterone levels aren’t something you should be ashamed of — it’s important to remember that this is a sexual medicine issue, not an issue of your masculinity.
+Low testosterone levels aren’t something you should be ashamed of — it’s important to remember that this is a sexual medicine issue, not something that reflects on your masculinity.

 A little extra mechanical help could be as simple as any of our recommended toys: